 Value-added taxes are a form of indirect taxation.
 Through it the consumption of individuals, regardless of their income, is taxed.
 VAT in Bulgaria is flat at 20% and the final price of the product is given only after its addition.
 This means that 1/6 of the final price of the goods that we buy is actually value-added tax which goes to the state budget.
-There is a preferential VAT rate of 9% for tourism.
+There is a preferential VAT rate of 9% for some sectors (tourism, books, etc.).

 Excise duties are indirect taxes which are imposed on certain goods so that their consumption can be artificially reduced.
 Goods that are meant to be restricted by excise taxes are, for instance, fuels and those that are recognized as “harmful” such as cigarettes and alcohol.
 The imposition of excise duties does not affect or exclude VAT.
 The tax burden of excise goods is extremely large, sometimes 70-80 % of the final price.

 Excise duties in Bulgaria are frequently increased in accordance to EU-wide policies, including the obligation of the country to meet the minimal levels required by the EU.
 They have a large impact on the state budget and are projected to reach BGN 5.6 billion in 2021, which amounts to 12% of all social security and tax revenue.